 Note that with or without the extension you can always transfer files directly by dragging them between local and remote panels of Commander interface.
 With some limitations, you can also drag files out of WinSCP even without the extension.

 The extension is installed by WinSCP installer by default (the portable WinSCP executable does not include the extension and it cannot be downloaded separately).

 To check that the extension is loaded, run WinSCP and display Drag&drop page of Preferences window.
-If the Use shell extension checkbox is enabled (not grayed), the extension is loaded.

-When the extension is enabled in WinSCP the only destination application you can drag files to is Windows Explorer (this includes Desktop).
+When the extension is enabled in WinSCP the only destination application you can drag files to is Windows File Explorer (this includes Desktop).
 Of course you can still drag files within WinSCP.

-In addition, as the files are actually transferred directly to the target folder, not “dropped” on the target window, the Window Explorer will not place them on the spot, where you have dropped them.
+In addition, as the files are actually transferred directly to the target folder, not “dropped” on the target window, the Window File Explorer will not place them on the spot, where you have dropped them.
 Instead they will appear on automatically selected position.

-Note that the extension is registered in the operating system (or rather Windows Explorer) and thus it is loaded into memory even if you do not use WinSCP.
+Note that the extension is registered in the operating system (or rather Windows File Explorer) and thus it is loaded into memory even if you do not use WinSCP.

 This chapter is for those who are curious why WinSCP needs shell extension to allow direct downloads using drag&drop.

 Here is short explanation: Windows drag&drop mechanics does not allow source application of drag&drop operation to find out easily, where the files are dropped.
-It is up to target application (Windows Explorer usually) to transfer files to destination.
+It is up to target application (Windows File Explorer usually) to transfer files to destination.
 It is rather reasonable, because source application can hardly transfer files to all possible destinations.
 Keep in mind that you can drop files not only to a directory, but even to ZIP file (or any other archive), remote directory (via FTP, SFTP, SCP, …), trash, …

 When the extension is not installed, WinSCP uses a trick to allow drag&drop downloads.
-It tells Windows Explorer that the files are in temporary folder (from where Windows Explorer knows how to get the files) and a moment before the Windows Explorer starts to copy files from there, WinSCP downloads the files there.
+It tells Windows File Explorer that the files are in temporary folder (from where Windows File Explorer knows how to get the files) and a moment before the Windows File Explorer starts to copy files from there, WinSCP downloads the files there.

 To allow direct drag&drop downloads, the shell extension was developed.
-It misuses Windows Explorer CopyHook’s.
-CopyHook is a COM object (DLL library) that is called by Windows Explorer whenever directory (not file) is transferred within file system.
+It misuses Windows File Explorer CopyHook’s.
+CopyHook is a COM object (DLL library) that is called by Windows File Explorer whenever directory (not file) is transferred within file system.
 When you drag anything from WinSCP, it creates empty dummy folder in temporary directory and pretends that you as user drag that directory.
-Once your drop it to Windows Explorer, it calls the CopyHook’s (including the WinSCP shell extension), telling it what and where was dragged.
+Once your drop it to Windows File Explorer, it calls the CopyHook’s (including the WinSCP shell extension), telling it what and where was dragged.
 This way WinSCP knows the actual destination.
-It cancels the drag&drop operation, so the dummy directory is not copied by Windows Explorer and transfers your actual selection to now-known destination.
+It cancels the drag&drop operation, so the dummy directory is not copied by Windows File Explorer and transfers your actual selection to now-known destination.

-This on the other hand explains why with the extension you cannot drag files to any other application except for the Windows Explorer.
+This on the other hand explains why with the extension you cannot drag files to any other application except for the Windows File Explorer.
 No other application would call the CopyHook.